AnnasMustafaDev/voice-assistant-web-app/INTEGRATION_GUIDE.md

 ## Overview

-This guide covers the integration of the Reception Voice Agent platform - a complete multi-tenant AI voice conversation system with backend (FastAPI) and frontend (React/TypeScript) components.
+This guide covers the integration of the Reception Voice Agent platform - a complete multi-agent AI voice conversation system with backend (FastAPI) and frontend (React/TypeScript) components.

 ## Architecture